pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 Let’s dive into that second plot more and the hypotheses that this data may support.
 <img src="/notebook/images/3dmorphometrics/plotItAgain-1.png" width="90%" style="display: block; margin: auto;" />

 This data supports the hypothesis that surface complexity confers resistance to OA but does not confer increased growth rates under ambient conditions.
-This hypothesis aligns closesly with the hypothesis outlined in Chan *et al.* (2016).
+This hypothesis aligns closesly with the hypothesis outlined in Chan *et al* (2016).
 Briefly, surface complexity slows water flow around the colony, thickening the diffusive boundary layer (DBL) and increasing water residence time in the thin layer directly surrounding the coral.
 Therefore, the coral’s metabolism has a greater influence on the properties of this seawater: during the day this water will have a higher pH than bulk seawater (photosynthesis) and at night